 Follow this link for a list of resources for physical therapy clinics that specialize in treating musicians in the Seattle/Tacoma area.

-The Musician's Health website is an excellent resource that encompasses Musician’s health, providing information on health problems seen in musicians, self-care for the musician, nutritional issues, stretches and exercises and more.
+The Musician's Way website is an excellent hub for resources that encompasses Musician’s health, providing information on health problems seen in musicians, self-care for the musician, nutritional issues, stretches and exercises and more.

 More links on General Musician's Health: